A Bakry-\'Emery approach to Lipschitz transportation on manifolds: Preliminaries and notations

 From the perspective of operator theory, $\L$ could be regarded as well as an unbounded linear operator with domain $\mathcal{D}(\L) \subseteq L^{2}(\mu)$ such that $\C^{\infty}_{\mathrm{c}}(M) \subseteq \mathcal{D}(\L)$.
 Moreover, as we assumed that $(M,g)$ is complete, as $\L$ is an elliptic diffusion operator on a smooth, connected and complete Riemannian manifold, which is symmetric with respect to $\mu$, then Proposition 3.2.1 in \cite{bakry2013analysis} entails the essential self-adjointness of $\L$ on $\C^{\infty}_{\mathrm{c}}(M)$, or equivalently, the density of $\C^{\infty}_{\mathrm{c}}(M)$ into $\mathcal{D}(\L)$.

-\begin{rk} Following the discussion about the essential self-adjointness of $\L$, we point out two possible issues that could happen in the practice. \begin{itemize} \item First, sometimes we will not have the hypothesis of completeness of the manifold $(M,g)$ (this is the case when $M$ is an open ball or more generally an open connected domain $\mathcal{O} \neq \R^{d}$, both regarded as submanifolds of the Euclidean space $\R^{d}$.)
-Fortunately, essential self-adjointness is not an exclusive property of diffusion operators on complete manifolds. \item On the other hand, it could happen that the operator $\L$ is essentially self-adjoint, but with respect to another class of functions, not $\C^{\infty}_{\mathrm{c}}(M)$. \end{itemize} \end{rk}
+\begin{remark} Following the discussion about the essential self-adjointness of $\L$, we point out two possible issues that could happen in the practice. \begin{itemize} \item First, sometimes we will not have the hypothesis of completeness of the manifold $(M,g)$ (this is the case when $M$ is an open ball or more generally an open connected domain $\mathcal{O} \neq \R^{d}$, both regarded as submanifolds of the Euclidean space $\R^{d}$; more generally, this is an issue which depends on the metric chosen on the space).
+Fortunately, essential self-adjointness is not an exclusive property of diffusion operators on complete manifolds. \item On the other hand, it could happen that the operator $\L$ is essentially self-adjoint, but with respect to another class of functions, not $\C^{\infty}_{\mathrm{c}}(M)$. \end{itemize} \end{remark}

 Following Hille-Yosida theory \cite{yosida1980functional}, if we suppose that $\L$ is essentially self-adjoint with respect to $\C^{\infty}_{\mathrm{c}}(M)$ (or another class of smooth functions dense in $L^{2}(\mu)$), then there exists a unique characteristic semigroup $(\P_{t})_{t \geq 0}$ on $L^{2}(\mu)$ associated to $\L$ solving the heat equation for $\L$: for each $f \in L^{2}(\mu)$, then $u(t,x) := \P_{t}f(x)$ is the unique solution of